technovangelist/katacoda-scenarios/monitorworkloads/sampleapp/step3.md

 4. Enter **frontend** for the **Application Name**.
 5. Click the **Create New RUM Application** buttton.
 6. Take note of the **applicationId** and **clientToken** strings.
-7. Stop the app from the terminal by running `docker-compose -f deploy/docker-compose/docker-compose-traffic-replay.yml down`{{execute}} and  `docker-compose -f deploy/docker-compose/docker-compose-fixed-instrumented.yml down`{{execute}}
+7. Stop the app from the terminal by running `docker-compose -f deploy/docker-compose/docker-compose-traffic-replay.yml stop`{{execute}} and  `docker-compose -f deploy/docker-compose/docker-compose-fixed-instrumented.yml down --remove-orphans`{{execute}}
 8. Update lines 53 and 54 with the client token and application ID you collected from the app in an earlier step.
-9. Now run `docker-compose -f deploy/docker-compose/docker-compose-fixed-instrumented.yml up --remove-orphans -d`{{execute}} to start, then docker-compose -f deploy/docker-compose/docker-compose-traffic-replay.yml up -d`{{execute}}
+9. Now run `docker-compose -f deploy/docker-compose/docker-compose-fixed-instrumented.yml up -d`{{execute}} to start, then `docker-compose -f deploy/docker-compose/docker-compose-traffic-replay.yml up -d`{{execute}}
 10. Visit the application website and do a search and add something to the shopping cart.
 11. Switch back to the RUM UI.
 Within a few seconds you should see the page verify the installation. ![reporting successfully](/images/dd-reporting-successfully.png)
 12. Now you should be able to move on to see the session you just started. ![full waterfall](/images/dd-full-waterfall.png)